Roozbehkkvnd/German-Credit/README.md

 2. Create a feature branch (`git checkout -b feature-name`)
 3. Commit changes (`git commit -m "Added feature"`)
 4. Open a Pull Request

----

-This README provides clear guidance on **installation, usage, dataset details, and project structure**.
-Feel free to modify it based on any additional requirements! 🚀